hyukhson/hyukhson.github.io/_pages/about.md

 ---
 I am a Post-Docotral researcher at Utrecht University School of Economics.

-My research areas include Development Economics and Labor Economics, specifically around the constraints and the incentives of human capital developments in low-income settings.
+My research areas include Development Economics and Labor Economics, specifically around the human capital developments and risk mitigattion strategies in low-income settings.

-I received my PhD in Economics from Cornell University.
+Prior to joining Utrecht University, I received my PhD in Economics from Cornell University in 2022.